Progressive, Or ... More Progressive? Ohio Democrats Choose Candidate For Governor

 Dennis Kucinich has been dogging Cordray on this issue for months, aided by a YouTube video of Cordray speaking to gun rights advocates in 2010, when he called guns not just a constitutional but a natural right.

-Kucinich, in contract, has an F rating from the NRA.
+Kucinich, in contrast, has an F rating from the NRA.
 "And I'm proud of it," he says.
 "It represents the fact that I'm politically independent."

 He wants to ban assault-style weapons in a state that has loosened gun laws more than a dozen times.
-He's now 71-years-old but still looks like the boy-mayor of Cleveland he was 40 years ago.
+He's now 71, but still looks like the boy-mayor of Cleveland he was 40 years ago.
 A Baldwin Wallace University poll out less than a week before Election Day shows that 41 percent of Democratic voters still have not made up their mind.

 Guns are not his only difference with Cordray.
 "On fracking, I think it has to be brought to an end," Kucinich says.
 "He does not.
 On legalizing marijuana, I think it's long past the time that be done.
 He does not.
 On the death penalty, I think it ought to be banned.
 He does not."

-All of that aligns Kucinich with Sen. Bernie Sanders' wing of the Democratic party, but a number of Ohio Democratic insiders fear Kucinich would alienate Independent voters who are crucial for a Democratic win in November.
+All of that aligns Kucinich with Sen. Bernie Sanders' wing of the Democratic party, but a number of Ohio Democratic insiders fear Kucinich would alienate independent voters who are crucial for a Democratic win in November.
 Liberal vanguard Sen. Elizabeth Warren is one of Cordray's biggest backers.

 Both candidates are progressive, says Sarah Poggione, a political scientist at Ohio University, meaning the biggest difference between them for voters may actually be their personalities.
-Where Cordray is cerebral and detailed, Kucinich is, "more fiery, a little bit less polished in some ways."
+Where Cordray is cerebral and detailed, Kucinich is "more fiery, a little bit less polished in some ways."

 And Kucinich has come under attack for his stint as a Fox News analyst, his call for President Obama's impeachment and his visits with Syrian dictator Bashar al Assad — which he says were part of his effort to achieve world peace.

 It's unclear how much any of that means to voters in a state struggling with an opioid crisis and uncertain economy.
-What's clear is that many voters are still looking for clues before Tuesday's election.
+What is clear is that many voters are still looking for clues before Tuesday's election.